 Drug substitutions often pass unnoticed.
 A newer, more expensive drug might actually be thought of as better.
 But that is not always true.
 See Story 15 at this site for an example.
 Patients should always demand an explanation from doctors and pharmacists if their drugs are changed.

-But in the United States, the outbreak of meningitis caused by a injectable made by compounding pharmacies is a direct consequence of the drug shortage (see here).
+But in the United States, the outbreak of meningitis resulting in dozens of deaths was caused by a injectable made by compounding pharmacies and laced with fungus; it was a direct consequence of the drug shortage (see here).
 A study released in December 2012 shows that children with leukemia treated with substitute drugs owing to the drug shortage have a higher rate of relapse (see here and here).
+In 2010 Dr. William Schubert died of a shortage of the drug used to treat his rare condition, Fabry’s disease (see here).
+Substitute drugs also lead to errors–sometimes fatal– because concentrations, doses, and volumes change (see here).

 People fortunate enough to have drug plans through their employers will similarly not notice, although eventually their insurance premiums will rise.